-Be a PAL leader
+Be a PAL Mentor

 Reasons to take part

-PAL Leaders play an important role in helping students to help themselves – whether students are brand new to the University or just in need of additional support to get the most of their UWE Bristol experience.
+PAL Mentors play an important role in helping students to help themselves – whether students are brand new to the University or just in need of additional support to get the most of their UWE Bristol experience.

-Becoming a PAL Leader has many benefits:
+Becoming a PAL Mentor has many benefits:

 - be equipped with mentoring and facilitation techniques